G7 energy ministers 'ready' to take 'necessary measures' on oil reserves

 PARIS: Energy ministers of the G7 said on Wednesday (Mar 11) they "stand ready" to take "all necessary measures" in coordination with the International Energy Agency (IEA) to tackle the rise in crude oil prices due to the Middle East war.

+The IEA did not immediately respond to a request for comment from AFP.

+Macron earlier this week spoke about the possibility of G7 countries using their emergency oil reserves to counter any extreme rise in oil prices caused by the war.

-G7 finance ministers met on Monday and G7 energy ministers on Tuesday to discuss the potential release of emergency stocks.
+G7 finance ministers met on Monday and G7 energy ministers on Tuesday to hold talks.

 "We want to be ready to react at any moment," French Finance Minister Roland Lescure, whose country holds the rotating presidency of the Group of Seven advanced economies, said on Tuesday.